mandotleung/reactnative-natvie-demo/ios/readme.md

 #import <React/RCTComponent.h>
 ```

-Within a framework to import the header files from other framework, it need to
+Within a framework to import the header files from other framework, you need to
 "going Build Settings under "Target" and set "Allow Non-modular Includes in Framework Modules" to YES."
 from
 https://stackoverflow.com/questions/27776497/include-of-non-modular-header-inside-framework-module